Tucsky/aggr/README.md

 - Filter noise by aggregating trades with the same timestamp
 - Calculate rolling sums over defined periods
 - Chart whatever is received from api (so only trades data for now)
-- Dynamic audio based on trade volume and side
+- Dynamic audio based on trade volume and size

 Checkout [CHANGELOG.md](CHANGELOG.md) for details about the recent updates.